smart-data-lake/smart-data-lake/docs/getting-started/part-1/joining-it-together.md

       }

 Now it gets interesting, a couple of things to note here:
-- This time, we changed the Action Type from CopyAction to CustomSparkAction.
+- This time, we changed the Action Type from CopyAction to CustomDataFrameAction.
-Use CustomSparkAction when you need to do complex operations.
-For instance, CustomSparkAction allows multiple inputs, which CopyAction does not.
+Use CustomDataFrameAction when you need to do complex operations.
+For instance, CustomDataFrameAction allows multiple inputs, which CopyAction does not.
 - Our input/output fields are now called inputId**s** and outputId**s** and they take a list of DataObject ids.
 Similarly, our transformer is now of type SQLDf**s**Transformer.